 Many of the treatment aspects for situational depression vs clinical depression are similar.
 Talk therapy helps people process the things that contribute to developing depression.
 In fact, several types of therapy can be used to help people learn to manage and overcome many symptoms of depression.
 Dialectical behavioral therapy in particular helps people learn to identify and regulate their emotions.
 Therapists teach the individual to come to terms with the power they have to change and also make peace with what they cannot control.

 Acceptance and Commitment Therapy (ACT) can also help people dealing with both situational and clinical depression.
 Many people also find that family therapy can help loved ones who have gone through a common troubling experience come together.
 Medications also provide a great deal of relief for people with depression.
 A treatment provider will perform an evaluation and recommend any necessary FDA-approved medications.
 Someone with situational depression may only need to take medications on a short-term basis.
 Those who have clinical depression may need to take advantage of prescription drugs for a longer period of time.

 What type of treatment program a person with depression needs depends on their specific situation.
 For some people, depression treatment begins with a residential program.
 They move into a facility for an extended period of time in order to get the round-the-clock care they need.
-For others, outpatient treatment offers the focused care they need while still only requiring attendance during the day.
+For others, our partial hospitalization program in Georgia, as well as our intensive outpatient program in Atlanta offers the focused care they need while still only requiring attendance during the day.
 Many facilities even offer virtual programs that allow a person to attend sessions conducted by quality, experienced therapists from the comfort of their homes.

 Get Help for Depression in Atlanta, GA